Steam Fair FM's regular daily presenters are here.

-Joining the Steam Team for the first time this year, Daniel was born in Vienna, but has lived and worked in Dorset for the past 20 years.
+Joining the Steam Team for the first time last year, Daniel was born in Vienna, but has lived and worked in Dorset for the past 20 years.

 He's worked on a number of radio stations over the years, and currently presents various shows on Forest FM in Verwood.
-During this time, he's covered all sorts of local events - everything from the Ellingham show to the Dorset County Show and more recently, the Great Dorset Steam Fair!
+During this time, he's covered various local events - everything from the Ellingham show to the Dorset County Show and more recently, the Great Dorset Steam Fair!

 Daniel loves meeting people and talking about their hobbies and interests, and especially enjoys sharing interesting stories on the radio.
 So if you see Daniel wandering about the showground, be sure to say hello!
 You might very well end up on the radio!

 He takes a keen interest in steam and heritage, classic and modern cars, and anything to do with technology, history and architecture.
 He's especially fond of a good book and watching terrible B Movies.....